 5 Home Remedies to Remove Plaque From Your Teeth

-It can be very hard to remove plaque: the yellowish bacterial overgrowth that attaches to the tooth enamel, especially in the areas around the gums.
+Tartar, or plaque, is that yellowish bacterial overgrowth that attaches itself to the tooth enamel.
+It’s especially difficult in the areas around the gums.
 It’s made of mineral salts, food, and other residues that promote bacterial growth.
-Plaque is also what causes those ugly stains on the surface of your teeth.

-By forming a rough surface for food particles to cling to, it attracts more and more particles.
-Over time, this interacts with certain foods, releasing acids that cause tooth decay and inflammation.
-This is why healthy oral hygiene habits absolutely essential.
-There are some simple, routine things you can do to prevent these kinds of problems.
+By forming a rough surface for food particles to cling to, it attracts more and more particles, forming a harder layer.
+Over time, this interacts with certain foods, releasing acids that cause tooth decay and infections.

 1. Baking soda

-Baking soda is a classic remedy for removing the plaque and tartar that form on teeth.
+Baking soda is a classic remedy for removing the plaque and tartar that can form on teeth.
 Given that it’s abrasive, it’s important to only use it occasionally and in small quantities.

 - 1 teaspoon baking soda